queerviolet/flex-prompt/README.md

 We'll install `flex-prompt` with the optional `openai` dependencies, since we're using OpenAI models for these examples.
 This will install `tiktoken`, the OpenAI tokenizer.

-## Setup

 ```sh
 pip install flex-prompt[openai]
 ```

-Let's also get ourselves a long string to work with:
+Let's get ourselves a long string to work with:

 ```python
 #@title `WAR_AND_PEACE` = *(text of War and Peace from Project Gutenberg)*